derat/yambs/README.md

 for each with various fields pre-filled.

-`yambs` can also read `key=value` lines from text files to seed the [Add Release] page, and it can use [Bandcamp] album pages and local MP3 files to seed edits too.
+`yambs` can also read `key=value` lines from text files to seed the [Add Release] page, and it can use [Bandcamp] and [Qobuz] album pages and local MP3 files to seed edits too.

 There's a web frontend at [yambs.erat.org](https://yambs.erat.org).